nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 ### Batch file copy / rename

-To create a copy of all `.mid` files in current (`.`) and all nested directories execute the following command:
+To create a copy of all `.mid` files in current directory (`.`) and all nested directories execute the following command:

     find . -type f -name '*.mid' -print0 | xargs --null -I{} cp -v {} {}.xrmi